 The functions, with their categories and subcategories, are as follows.

 Develop the organizational understanding to manage cybersecurity risk to systems, assets, data, and capabilities.

 Asset management (ID.AM):

-- Your enterprise has prioritized those assets according to their importance and to the organization’s risk strategy, and
+- Your enterprise has prioritized those assets according to their importance and the organization’s risk strategy.

 - Your enterprise manages its assets according to their priority.
 This means that your organization has achieved these goals:

-- Prioritized its resources (hardware, devices, data, time, personnel, and software) according to their classification, level of importance (criticality), and business value; and
+- Prioritized its resources (hardware, devices, data, time, personnel, and software) according to their classification, level of importance (criticality), and business value.

 - Established cybersecurity roles and responsibilities enterprise-wide and for third-party stakeholders (suppliers, customers, partners).